 Be sure you retain all supporting documentation to substantiate your claim for an allowable business investment loss as CRA often wants to review losses.
 Claims of capital losses and gains also receive close scrutiny from CRA because many taxpayers do not track them correctly.

 Failure to remit source deductions for employees, such as tax, CPP and EI, on a regular basis or failing to pay your GST and PST correctly and on time also could lead to an audit.

-What to do if CRA flags you
+What to do if CRA flags you for an audit

 Accurate, detailed records are your best tool in making any audit process easier for you.

-As soon as CRA notifies you about an upcoming audit, contact your tax professional or accountant to arrange qualified representation during the audit.
+As soon as CRA notifies you about an upcoming audit, contact your tax professional to arrange qualified representation during the audit.
 Then contact CRA for a written request listing all specific documents it wants to review.

 Once an audit is completed and CRA decides tax adjustments are required, the agency will send you a proposed statement of adjustments for rebuttal, usually within 30 days, prior to issuing a notice of re-assessment detailing any additional taxes and interest owing, plus penalties.
 If you don't agree with the CRA assessment, all is not lost.
 You can always appeal through the normal appeal process.

-If CRA ever audits you or challenges a tax return, as one of our clients we will represent you all the way to Tax Court if warranted – and we’ll cover the court costs and legal fees.
+If CRA ever audits you or challenges a tax return, as one of our clients FBC will represent you all the way to Tax Court if warranted – and we’ll cover the court costs and legal fees.